Caring for your urostomy

 - It is normal to find mucus in your urine.
 The part of your bowel used to form the urostomy makes the mucus.

 - Make sure you are using a flange of the correct size.
-Your stoma may get smaller as time goes by.
+Your stoma may get smaller as time goes on.

 - Keep enough supplies so you don’t run out.
 You may wish to keep a spare bag in the car or at work in case the urostomy needs to be changed.
 Keep a plastic bag handy for getting rid of your old bag.